michaeljsteel/NumBAT/docs/source/tute_elem.rst

 Tutorial 3a -- Investigating Dispersion and np.save/np.load
 ------------------------------------------------------------
 This example, contained in ``tutorials/sim-tut_03_1-dispersion-npload.py`` calculates the elastic dispersion diagram -- the relation between the acoustic wave number :math:`q` and frequency :math:`\Omega`-- for the problem in the previous tutorial.
 This is done by scanning over the elastic wavenumber ``q_AC`` and finding the eigenfrequencies for each value.

 As discussed in  *Formal selection rules for Brillouin scattering in integrated waveguides and structured fibers* by C. Wolff, M. J. Steel, and C. G. Poulton `DOI:/10.1364/OE.22.032489 <https://dx.doi.org/10.1364/OE.22.032489>`_, the elastic modes of any waveguide may be classified according to their representation of the point group symmetry class  corresponding to the waveguide profile.
 For this problem, the waveguide is rectangular with symmetry group :math:`C_{2v}` which  has four symmetry classes, which are marked in the dispersion diagram.

-This example also takes advantage of the ability to load and save simulation results to save repeated calculation. using the ``save_simulation`` and ``load_simulation`` methods defined in the ``mode_calcs`` module.
+This example also takes advantage of the ability to load and save simulation results to save repeated calculation using the ``save_simulation`` and ``load_simulation`` methods defined in the ``mode_calcs`` module.
-The previous tutorial saved its electromagnetic results in the file ``tut02_wguide_data.npz`` using the ``Simulation.save_simulation()`` method, while these tutorial has recovered those results using ``mode_calc.load_simulation()``.
+The previous tutorial saved its electromagnetic results in the file ``tut02_wguide_data.npz`` using the ``Simulation.save_simulation()`` method, while the present example recovers those results using ``mode_calc.load_simulation()``.
 This can be a very useful technique when trying to adjust the appearance of plots without having to repeat the whole calculation effort.

 *Note*: from now on, we do not include the code for each tutorial and refer the reader to the relevant files in the ``<NumBAT>/tutorials`` directory.

 .. figure:: ./images/tutorial/tut_03a-dispersion_symmetrised.png